1. BACKGROUND TO THE COURSE

 AGR.
 3. In addition to the AGR 1 and AGR 2 above the candidates are expected to:

-(a) Have a minimum aggregate of C+ (Plus) in Kenya Certificate of Secondary Education (KCSE) and should have a minimum grade of C (plain) in each of the following subjects: Biology, Chemistry, Mathematics/Physics/Geography OR C (plain) in each of the following subjects: Biological Sciences, Physical Sciences, Mathematics/Geography.
+(a) Have a minimum aggregate of C+ (Plus) in Kenya Certificate of Secondary Education (KCSE) and should have a minimum grade of C (plain) in each of the following subjects: Biology, Chemistry, Mathematics/Physics/Geography.

-(b) Alternatively, admission may also be granted to candidates with a Diploma in Animal Health/Animal Husbandly or Production/Diploma in Agriculture and related disciplines from a recognized institution or its equivalent.
+(b) Alternatively, admission may also be granted to candidates with a Diploma in Animal Health/Animal Husbandry or Production/Diploma in Agriculture and related disciplines from a recognized institution or its equivalent.

 (c) Candidates admitted under AGR 3 (b) above with credit pass and above may be admitted into the second year of study, while those with pass will be admitted in into the first year of study.